exasol/script-languages-developer-sandbox/doc/developer_guide/developer_guide.md

 ## Tagging

 Each of the involved resources might cause costs: cloudformation stacks, AMI, EC2 key-pairs.
-To enable you to keep track of all these resources the implementation tags them after creation with a specific keyword (called __asset-id__).
+To enable you to keep track of all these resources, the implementation tags them after creation with a specific keyword (called __asset-id__).
 The S3 objects are identified by the prefix in the S3 bucket.
 The command tags only the dynamically created entities with the asset-id but not the permanent cloudformation stacks.
 You can use the command `show-aws-assets` to get a list of all assets which were created during the execution.
 This is very useful if an error occured.